 TL;DR

-• Measure CRM ROI by tracking time on data management, follow-up rate, and win rate trend before and after implementation.
+- Measure CRM ROI by tracking time on data management, speed of first response to new leads, and win rate trend before and after implementation.

 Not getting value from your CRM data?

-We help small businesses set up CRM reporting that actually gets used.
+We help small businesses set up a CRM that actually gets used.
 If your pipeline feels opaque or your team has drifted away from the system, get in touch.